 With Nielsen’s Custom Mix Modeling software, Facebook and other digital channels were measured more granularly.
 It relies on collecting and analyzing weekly sales numbers provided by retailers via a panel of retailers.
 For this project, the team collected sales data over eight months from the top eight Indian cities.

 Through these measurement solutions, the healthcare company was able to identify the relative impact of different marketing channels on sales.
-The brand also gained insights into improving its Facebook campaigns, which is used to inform future media and creative planning
+The brand also gained insights into improving its Facebook campaigns, which are used to inform future media and creative planning

 - 29% higher return on investment from Facebook ads compared to TV